Academic Information

 - The student must first seek resolution of the conflict in consultation with the professor.

-- If a satisfactory resolution is not possible in the first phase, the student may contact the department chair
+- If a satisfactory resolution is not possible in the first phase, the student may contact the department chair.

 Academic Grievances

-A student wishing to file a grievance regarding their experience in the classroom should begin with a conversation with his/her professor or within the department involved.
+A student wishing to file a grievance regarding their experience in the classroom should begin with a conversation with their professor or within the department involved.
 In cases where resolution is not easily achieved, the procedures are as follows: The student must first seek resolution of the conflict in consultation with the professor.
 If a satisfactory resolution is not possible in the first phase, the student may appeal for further adjudication by submitting a written appeal to the associate provost for instruction.
 This appeal will be the final step in the grievance process.
 The associate provost's decision is final.

 Montessori Programs in Oregon